 When we're heading to the drive-through, we usually want our food fast, hot, and tasty.
-We're not really thinking about how it got into our hands so quickly, or the ramifications of such speed.
-We're too busy trying not to let anyone see us inhaling burgers and slurping down shakes to worry about how our meal was prepared or if employees heard us arguing with our partner through the drive-through speaker.
+We're not really thinking about how it got into our hands or the years of history that went into planning, marketing, and creating that perfect hot burger and fries.

 In a 2019 interview commemorating the chain's 50th anniversary, Wendy Thomas revealed that before her dad died in 2002, he told her that he regretted naming the fast-food chain after her.
 "He said, 'You know what?
 I'm sorry.'
 I asked him what he meant.
 He explained, 'I should've just named it after myself, because it put a lot of pressure on you.'"
 While she agreed that it was a lot of pressure, she said the name does have its advantages.
 "Sometimes if I need a reservation, it helps!"

-Wendy also revealed that her dad's idea to open a restaurant was pretty out of the blue.
-She said he came home one day and announced he was going to start a restaurant and that it was only going to serve hamburgers.
-"He wanted a character, because he worked for the Colonel at Kentucky Fried Chicken and knew how much that persona mattered.
+Wendy also revealed that her dad's idea for the restaurant's iconic image was spontaneous.
+She said he came home one day and snapped the photo that became the famous illustration.
+"He wanted a character because he worked for the Colonel at Kentucky Fried Chicken and knew how much that persona mattered.
 He said, 'Wendy, pull your hair up in pigtails.'
 So, I did.
 He got his camera and took pictures of me and my sister and said, 'Yep, it's going to be Wendy's Old-Fashioned Hamburgers.'
-That was it.
-There was no marketing research, no nothing.
-Just boom.
-That's it."
+That was it."